 The nutsedge also contains numerous phytochemicals such as phytosterols, enzymes, biotin (vitamin H) and rutin, a flavonoid, that stabilizes the blood vessels and tissue.

 The naturally sweet tiger nuts are a rapidly regenerating energy food for active people of all ages.

-Due to the appetite-dampening effect of dietary fibre, the tiger nuts can also be well used as a supplement for dieting.
-Fibre bring more volume in the digestive tract and provide a longer lasting feeling of fullness.
+Due to the appetite-dampening effect of dietary fibre, the tiger nuts can also be used for dieting.
+Fibre brings more volume in the digestive tract and provides a longer lasting feeling of fullness.